The University of Worcester is a close-knit and high-achieving community where students are supported to succeed at every level.

 Worcester has been an exemplar in the contribution a university can make to society.
 We recognise that the health and wellbeing of the University is inextricably tied to the physical, social, and economic wellbeing of the region in which we live.
 Our ideas, skills and resources contribute a great deal to the communities of which we are a part and we are committed to helping businesses, public and voluntary organisations to succeed.

 We have deliberately chosen to develop our facilities differently, creating places that are open to all and that are conducive to co-operation and success.

 Worcester is a leader in sustainability and climate change research, teaching and engagement.
+The University is ranked joint 5th in the 2021 People and Planet University Sustainability League and was named Sustainability Institution of the Year in the Green Gown Awards 2019.
 Our campus is a living laboratory for developing, testing and implementing solutions that enhance the health of people and planet.

 In the 2019 People and Planet University League, the University was awarded ‘First Class Honours’ – an achievement it has now held for more than 10 years.
 The University remains in the top five most sustainable universities in the country, out of the 154 universities in the UK that were rated in the 2019 table.